lgorissen/k4d/lab 10/README.md

 ## 10.2 Scaling up and down

-Scaling a Replication Set is similar to a Replication Controller:
+Scaling a ReplicaSet is similar to a Replication Controller:

 ```bash
 developer@developer-VirtualBox:~/projects/k4d/lab 10$ kubectl get rs